sandinmyjoints/requests-review/review.rst

 I think it's more complicated than that, and more interesting.
 (Of course, I'm biased.)
 I'm going to look for those affinities while analyzing a piece of software I use frequently.
-I'll do my best to explain what I'm talking about without getting too technical or bogged down in details.
+I'll do my best to explain what I'm talking about without getting overly technical or bogged down in details.
 I hope that, in the spirit of experiment, you'll join me.

 Requests